 Preschooler food group guide

 - Learn how much of each food group your Preschooler needs with our Preschooler food guide.

 - Discover some serving size examples that meet your Preschooler's daily food goals.

-Of course, your Preschooler has specific nutritional needs that differ from those of other family members.
-Choosing the right foods for your Preschooler means making sure she gets the proper amount of servings from specific food groups can help her meet these needs.
+Of course, your growing Preschooler has specific nutritional needs that differ from those of other family members.
+Choosing the right foods for your Preschooler means making sure she gets the proper amount of servings from specific food groups that can help her meet these important nutritional needs.

-These food group serving sizes can be used as a guide to help meet the nutritional goals of your Preschooler:
+shows proper food group serving sizes that can help meet the nutritional goals of your Preschooler:

 ||Serving Size Examples

 ½ cup to 1 cup low-fat milk or low-fat plain yogurt;

 ½ slice of hard cheese